Banner

 SpeedOMeter 4.02 running in the 68K emulator SpeedOMeter 4.02 running in the 68K emulator

-And equally important, even when emulating a 680x0 to run legacy software, the Mini is far more powerful than a Quadra 950, one of the most powerful 68K Macintosh ever released by Apple.
-No legacy application will lack CPU.
+Equally important, even when emulating 68K code to run legacy software, the Mini is far more powerful than a Quadra 950—one of the most capable 68K Macintosh systems ever released by Apple.
+As a result, no legacy application will be constrained by CPU performance.

 Games in action

-Until now, I affirmed that the Mac Mini G4 would be perfect to run most of the Macintosh library, backed by some history, technical facts and benchmark.
-But now it is the time to display some games running on the actual machine, covering a huge period of time.
+Up to this point, I have argued that the Mac Mini G4 is an excellent machine for running most of the Macintosh software library, supported by history, technical details, and benchmarks.
+Now it is time to showcase some games running on the actual hardware, spanning a wide range of years.

-All the captures were done with an USB capture card from the stream produced by a Retrotink upscaler reading the VGA output.
-2D games ran with the display set to 640x480 while 3D games were set to render to 800x600.
+All captures were made using a USB capture card, recording the signal from a Retrotink upscaler connected to the VGA output.
+For 2D games, the display was set to 640×480, while 3D titles were rendered at 800×600.

 Solitaire